squaredev-io/the_village_project/README.md

 # village
-This is the main app of the Village project made in Streamlit
+This is the models database of the Village project made in Streamlit